USCGC Southwind: Construction

 Southwind was the third of the Wind class of icebreakers operated by the United States Coast Guard.
 Her keel was laid on 20 July 1942 at the Western Pipe and Steel Company shipyards in San Pedro, California, she was christened by Mrs. Ona Jones and launched on 8 March 1943, and commissioned on 15 July 1944.

-Her hull was of unprecedented strength and structural integrity, with a relatively short length in proportion to the great power developed, a cut away forefoot, rounded bottom, and fore, aft and side heeling tanks.
+Wind-class icebreakers had hulls of unprecedented strength and structural integrity, with a relatively short length in proportion to the great power developed, a cut away forefoot, rounded bottom, and fore, aft and side heeling tanks.
 Diesel electric machinery was chosen for its controllability and resistance to damage.

 Southwind, along with the other Wind-class icebreakers, was heavily armed for an icebreaker due to her design being crafted during World War II.
 Her main battery consisted of two twin-mount 5 in deck guns.
 Her anti-aircraft weaponry consisted of three quad-mounted Bofors 40 mm anti-aircraft autocannons and six Oerlikon 20 mm autocannons.
 She also carried six K-gun depth charge projectors and a Hedgehog as anti-submarine weapons.
 After her return from Soviet service she had a single 5"/38 caliber gun mount forward and a helicopter deck aft.
 In 1968 the forward mount was removed.